St Wilfrid's Church, Harrogate

 St Wilfrid's Church, Harrogate is an Anglican parish church in the town of Harrogate, North Yorkshire, England.
 It is a Grade I listed building, the only such building in Harrogate.
-It was designed by the architect Temple Lushington Moore and is his most famous work.
+It was designed by the architect Temple Lushington Moore and is one of his best-known works.
 It is designated as a "Major Parish Church" and is the 38th largest parish church in England.

 History

 The construction of the church started in 1904 following a bequest of £3,485 from the estate of the late Bishop of Ripon to the Ecclesiastical Commissioners.
 This allocation was instrumental in procuring an Order in Council on 12 August 1904 for the formation of the new district of St Wilfrid, Harrogate.
 The church was estimated to cost around £24,000.

 The Bishop of Knaresborough dedicated the Nave and Baptistry on 4 January 1908 which had consumed £11,000.